This is one of the most common questions I hear. It’s also one of the key factors in the success of your project.

 We then move to design, where we mock up exactly how all the pages will look across all devices.
 The completed designs are like pictures of your future website.
 Finally, we move to development, where I build a website that matches the approved designs and functionality described in the discovery document.
 The completed website is then sent to you for review, beginning the modification period.

-These three stages take twelve weeks.
-Here is a sample timeline based on our current availability:
+The three stages typically take twelve weeks.
+Here is a sample timeline:

 Migration and Launch

 The final item in the timeline above is “Modification Period”.
 We don’t limit it to a certain number of weeks – it can take as long as you need to perfect your website.
 This typically includes change requests for minor bugs or design inconsistencies.
 I recommend budgeting at least two weeks for modifications.

 The best way to get your website launched in a timely manner is to be prepared.
 This means: